Lloyd R. Baumgart

 Lloyd Raymond Baumgart (January 29, 1908 – July 23, 1985) was an American politician who served as a member of the Wisconsin State Assembly.

 Early life and education

 Baumgart was born on January 29, 1908, in Green Bay, Wisconsin.
-Baungart graduated from high school in Powers, Michigan, and went to Green Bay Vocational School.
+Baumgart graduated from high school in Powers, Michigan, and went to Green Bay Vocational School.

 Career

 He owned a dairy farm, a painting and plumbing business, a hardware store, and a dinner club.
 He later resided in Lena, Wisconsin, and Coleman, Wisconsin.
 Baumgart was a Republican member of the Wisconsin State Assembly from 1957 to 1964, and was defeated by Democratic challenger Milton McDougal.

 Death

 Baumgart died on July 23, 1985.